← Back to Blog·Mar 16, 2026·9 min read

 Lifetimely

-Lifetimely focuses on customer lifetime value (LTV) and profit analytics.
-It pulls order data from Shopify and calculates LTV by cohort, predicts future revenue, and breaks down profitability after accounting for COGS, shipping, discounts, and ad spend.
-If your primary analytics question is “are we actually profitable?”
-Lifetimely answers it directly.
+Focused on<strong>customer lifetime value (LTV)</strong>and profit analytics.
+Calculates LTV by cohort, predicts future revenue, and breaks down profitability after COGS, shipping, discounts, and ad spend.
+Free tier with limited history; paid from $49/month.

 ToolFocusCookie-FreeStarting Price